Today’s post was a request from one of my readers!

 We all have chores to do, sometimes they never seem to end.

 As I’m sure you know by now, I love Dr. Bronner’s Castile Soap.
 Seriously I use it for everything.
-My only issue is that it comes in a plastic bottle..
-I have seen that some shops are starting to sell it in bulk!
+My only issue is that it comes in a plastic bottle… I have seen that some shops are starting to sell it in bulk!
 You can bring your own container and fill it up!
 It’s a natural cleaner that is also a disinfectant.
 You can use it literally for everything.
-Check out my post about it here.
+Check out my post entitled Homemade All-Purpose Cleaner to find out more.
 You can also purchase it in bars to further reduce waste!

-Distilled white vinegar is another amazing cleaning product that is all natural.
+Distilled white vinegar is another amazing all-natural cleaning product.
 We use it for scrubbing out the tub and toilet.
 It’s also great for getting musty smells out of towels and clothing.
 Just add a splash to the wash and you’re good to go.

 It’s also great for getting shower heads clean.
 Just fill a container with vinegar and put your shower head inside to soak.